nikolaystrikhar/gutenberg-forms/readme.txt

 [https://github.com/munirkamal/gutenberg-forms](https://github.com/munirkamal/gutenberg-forms)

+## Template and Pattern Library

+Gutenberg Forms now includes access to the Extendify template and pattern library that can be accessed by clicking the "Library" button in the menu bar of the editor.
+We provide a variety of templates and patterns to serve different use cases and are adding more templates every week.
+Note: Templates and patterns rely on blocks and styling applied by the Editor Plus plugin.
+The Editor Plus plugin is required when importing a template or pattern.
+If you uninstall Editor Plus, the templates and patterns will still display on your site, but the styling may be affected.
+Additionally, stock images included in the templates are hosted on GutenbergHub.com.
+We recommend replacing the images or adding them to your media library directly.

+## Privacy
+Gutenberg Forms uses a custom API to fetch templates and patterns from the Extendify template and pattern library.
+To improve the service and stability we store logs which may contain the following:

+* browser type
+* referring site
+* date and time of request
+* category selection or search term
+* anonymized IP address

+API requests are only made when a user clicks on the Library button.

+For more details on our privacy policy: https://gutenbergforms.com/privacy-policy/ For more details on our terms of service: https://gutenbergforms.com/terms-of-service/

 == Upgrade Notice ==

 This update may break Multi-Step forms.
 We have redone the functionality to make it super easier.